AyuknyamndiICTU/ERP-Module/README.md

 - **Frontend Foundation**
   - React.js with modern hooks and functional components
-  - Responsive design with Tailwind CSS
+  - Responsive design with Material-UI and custom theme
-  - Component-based architecture
+  - Component-based architecture with lazy loading
-  - State management with Context API
+  - State management with Context API and real-time updates
-  - Routing with React Router
+  - Routing with React Router and protected routes
+  - API integration with Axios interceptors for authentication
+  - Error handling and loading states for all API calls
+  - Real-time data synchronization with rate-limited endpoints

 ### 📚 **Phase 2: Academic Management Module** ✅ **MOSTLY COMPLETED**
 - **Student Management System**